Do You Need Planning Permission for a Summer House? UK Rules Explained

 Do I need planning permission for a summer house?

-Most smaller summer houses and garden rooms don’t require planning permission.
+Most smaller summer houses and garden rooms don’t require planning permission if they are single-storey, remain within height limits, sit behind the main house, and are not used as self-contained living accommodation.
 Permission is needed for any summerhouse that covers over half of the garden space, is not used as a part of the main dwelling or is over 3 metres tall if it has a pent roof or 4 metres with an apex roof.
 That’s the basics, but there’s more to know, so let’s look at the requirements in more detail.

 What size summer house can I have without planning permission?